magento/merchdocs/src/sales/invoice-create.md

 ## Invoice an order

-You must generate an invoice for an order before you can [print it].
-To view or print the PDF, first download and install a PDF reader such as [Adobe Acrobat Reader][1].
+You must generate an invoice for an order before you can print it.
+To view or print the PDF, you must have a PDF reader.
+You can download [Adobe Reader][1] at no charge.

 ### Step 1: Start the invoice for the order